-A journal is a great way to document your thoughts, feelings, and write about everything you did each day.
+A journal is a great way to document your thoughts and feelings and write about everything you do each day.

 Coloring books are an excellent way to unwind after a long day of driving and keep you from feeling bored while you rest up in your room or car.